ldobrien1234/ldobrien1234/README.md

 Hi, I'm Liam O'Brien @ldobrien.
-I'm an undergraduate at Middlebury College doing research this summer at UC Irvine.
+I'm an undergraduate at Middlebury College doing research at UC Irvine this summer.
 My summer project is related to mathematics and applications of machine learning.
 In particular, I'm working to model biological systems using graph neural ordinary differential